 The process starts with a preliminary, no-obligation meeting that is scheduled at the seller's convenience, and usually at his place of business.
 General information is exchanged, so the Seller and a VR broker can become acquainted with each other and their respective businesses.

-A valuation is then performed to provide the Seller with a recommended price range he/she can expect to receive for his business.
+An opinion of value is then performed to provide the Seller with a recommended price he/she can expect to receive for his business.
 This includes an analysis of past business sales, the current market conditions and review and factoring of all of the data pertinent to the business being sold.
 The Seller and VR work together in establishing the asking price and terms for the business.

 A contractual agreement is entered into between the Seller and VR Mergers & Acquisitions allowing the exclusive right to market the business and VR to act as the transactional agent for a specified time period and under specified terms and conditions.